alphagov/verify-sample-local-matching-services/README.md

 A variety of example Local Matching Services for use with GOV.UK Verify

+**NOTE:** These are not intended for production use and have been written for learning and development of the Verify tech team.

 ## What is a Local Matching Service?

 There is [documentation about Local Matching Services](https://alphagov.github.io/rp-onboarding-tech-docs/pages/ms/ms.html) available